 | NFC |

 It is notable that the D850 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Nikon D850 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark II and the D850 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the D850 followed on from the Nikon D810.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Nikon D850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G1 X Mark II: